 At the visitor centre located on Scott Road in Chelsea, Quebec, independent travellers can hire equipment, check maps and ask advice from the knowledgeable staff.
 There are also washroom facilities, a museum exhibit and picnic areas to enjoy your lunch outdoors.
 Find the high ground at the Champlain Lookout, or the Pink Lake Lookout for a scenic overview of the vast and beautiful wilderness which impresses whatever the season, all year long.

 Next, head to Camp Fortune’s aerial park for a fun tree-top activity featuring suspended walkways suitable for families and thrilling ziplines that adventure seekers will just love.
-Try new exciting options like the Peak to Peak Dual Ziplines and the pipe mountain coaster (both scheduled to open in summer 2021)!
+Try new exciting options like the Peak to Peak Dual Ziplines and the pipe mountain coaster.
+Twist and turn down the mountain on an exhilarating 1 km long monorail track with speeds up to 40 km/hour!

 True thrill-seekers can stop at Great Canadian Bungee on the way back to Ottawa.
 At the highest bungee jump in Canada, you can experience a 61-metre (200-foot) head or body dip into the waters below if you’re brave enough!